spawnmarvel/linux-and-azure/azure-extra-linux-vm/zabbix_monitor_vms_snmp_default/README.md

 * Allow manual close, check

+It fired exactly as expected, just delayed due to time zone differences.

+The problem event fired at 01:30:09 PM (13:30:09).
+Since your expression evaluates time() >= 113000 and time() <= 113500, 11:30 AM UTC corresponds precisely to 01:30 PM CEST (UTC+2).

 ### History functions

 History functions operate on high-frequency, granular raw data points stored in the history tables.